LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/README.md

 9. Update the `neural_ode_model_pt` variable in `Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/Your_customized_environment/Your_customized_environment_RL_training/sac_cbf_clf/sac_cbf_clf.py` with the correct path to the new pre-trained model that aligns with your computing environment
 10. Rewrite the functions `get_policy_loss_2` and `backup_get_policy_loss_2` in the file `Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/Your_customized_environment/Your_customized_environment_RL_training/sac_cbf_clf/sac_cbf_clf.py` to formulate your own CBF and CLF constraints (read the paper for the method to construct these constraints, and usually need to pay attention to the relative degree of the CBF constraints)
 11. Navigate to the directory `Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/Your_customized_environment/Your_customized_environment_RL_training`
-12. Change some contents in the file `main.py` like when to use the backup controller according to your customized environment
+12. Change some contents in the file `main.py` like when to use and stop the backup controller according to your customized environment
 13. Run the command `python main.py --env Your_customized_environment --gamma_b 0.5 --max_episodes 200 --cuda --updates_per_step 2 --batch_size 256 --seed 0 --start_steps 200`.
 Change the arguments if necessary.